Seven Famous Modern Indian Printmakers

 min Read5 July 2023

-Indian Printmaking traces its lineage from the narrative of the father of Indian modern art, Raja Ravi Verma, and his oleographs.
-Besides, Verma was a pioneer artist in establishing printing presses in India to publicize art.
+Indian printmaking traces its lineage from the narrative of the father of Indian modern art, Raja Ravi Varma, and his oleographs.
+Besides, Varma was a pioneer artist in establishing printing presses in India to publicize art.
 Modernism paved a trail in Indian artists’ practices and affected the visual terminology of printmakers too!
 Although the number of prominent printmakers is fewer than painters and sculptors, this is generally a favorite subject for curious practitioners.
 We shall study a few popular modern Indian printmakers (born before Indian independence) who invented techniques as well as artistic concepts.

 1. Chittaprosad Bhattacharya

 Chittaprosad Bhattacharya‘s oeuvre features striking achromatic figures.
 Known for his heart-wrenching documentative drawings of the Bengal Famine, in 1943, Chittaprosad’s prints exhibit the same set of visuals.
 He was a part of the Communist Party of India (CPI), which issued the magazine, People’s War.
 Hence, he published his drawings in the magazine to out insensitive British regimes and the resulting severe poverty they caused.

 Somnath Hore worked mainly in lithography and intaglio.
 Contextualizing social issues that defined the period, his artworks depicted realistic scenes compulsively.
 Regarded as one of the top Indian printmakers, he studied at the Government College of Art and Craft, Calcutta (now Kolkata).
 Later, he joined as head of the Graphics department at Kala Bhawan, Shantiniketan, Kolkata.

 He significantly experimented with various methods in printmaking.
 Later, he developed a trademark pulp-print technique which the Wound series represents.
 Pulp-print devised a method of embossing the paper to develop tangible abstract impressions.